 What is the initial registration fee for my physician license?

 The Board assigns the first registration period.
-These vary in length from 6 to 24 months.
-First time registration fees are prorated accordingly, between $377.50 and $856.00.
+These vary in length from 12 to 24 months.
+First time registration fees are prorated accordingly:

 Is there a reduced fee for military applicants?

 Senate Bill 807, effective on 9/1/2015, allows for the waiver of application fees for any military service member, military spouse or military veteran.
-There is no current reduced registraiton fee.
+There is no current reduced registration fee.

 My licensing analyst informed me that I need a foreign education evaluation.
 What do I need to do?

 A foreign education evaluation is one tool the board uses in evaluating the medical education of a physician applicant who attended a medical school located outside the United States.
-The board will accept evaluations from either the American Association of Collegiate Registrars and Admissions Officers (AACRAO) or the Foreign Credentials Service of America (FCSA).
+The board will accept evaluations from the Foreign Credentials Service of America (FCSA).
 The cost of the evaluation is borne by the applicant.
 Applicants can find the appropriate request form on our website at Supplemental Forms "Form N".

 How do I find out about career opportunities for physicians in rural Texas?